srinivas1698/srinivas1698/README.md

 -->

 # 💫 About Me:
-I am a Master's student in CS at SJSU with a rich background in web development an datascience.
-I am proficient in Java, Python, and Javascript.
-I'm also adept in Machine Learning skills like Tensorflow, Keras, and Scikit-learn.
-I ahve over 3 years of professional software development experience.
-I previously worked at Tata Consultancy Services Ltd. I'm passionate about coding and a quick learner.
+I am a Master's student in Computer Science at San Jose State University with a strong focus on full stack web development and Generative AI.
+Proficient in Java, Python, and JavaScript, I have over three years of professional experience, including developing high-performance RESTful APIs and integrating AI models.
+I excel in using technologies like SpringBoot, Angular, and OpenAI to create innovative solutions.
+My projects include building advanced chatbots and enhancing search capabilities with LLMs, demonstrating my ability to solve real-world problems and drive technological innovation.

 ## 🌐 Socials: